MitzaaA14/MatrixProject/README.md

 Design and implement an interactive matrix project with the following features:

 - Working 8x8 LED matrix controlled via joystick
-- LCD screen with menu navigation - Controlled by joystick when the player isn't currently in a game
+- LCD screen with menu navigation - Controlled by joystick when the player is not curently in a game
 - One interactive mode: "Start Game" - Allows player to draw on led matrix
 - External input that directly influences matrix output - Joystick
 - Multiple LED states with visual feedback - First button press **LED FIXED** , second button press **LED SLOW BLINKING**, third button press **LED FAST BLINKING**
-- Audio feedback for user actions
+- Audio feedback for user action

 # Components:

 - Arduino Uno
 - 8x8 LED Matrix
 - MAX7219
-- LCD Display (16x2) : Menu display and information
+- LCD Display : Menu display and information
 - Joystick Module : User input (menu navigation and drawing on matrix)
 - Buzzer : Audio feedback
 - Resistors : 220Ω for LCD and 100kΩ for matrix MAX7219